You can apply to buy your home under the Right to Buy scheme if:

 - another social landlord in the area

-To offer your property us, you need to:
+To offer your property to us, you need to complete our online form.

-Your solicitors or legal representatives will need a copy of your completed form and our reply.
+Your solicitors or legal representatives will need a copy of the certificate issued by the council.

 We (the landlord) have to agree the market value of the house with you.
 If we cannot agree on a price, the district valuer will make an independent valuation of the house.